sim4ia/sigir2024/index.md

 - **Panel discussion.** We will moderate a panel with invited panelists from a diverse set of backgrounds championing different subfields and views.
 - **Breakout group discussions.** The core of this workshop is to initiate a discussion among the participants.
 We will guide the breakout discussions.
 -->

+### Hybrid setting - Zoom and Slack
-To enable interaction with a broader set of participants, we offer limited hybrid participation in addition to onsite attendance via Zoom.
+To enable interaction with a broader set of participants, we offer limited hybrid participation in addition to onsite attendance via Zoom and Slack.
+Zoom links will be provided through the ACM to all registered participants.
+Join the Sim4IA workshop at the [ACM SIGIR Slack](http://acmsigir.slack.com) on #sigir2024-sim4ai-workshop!
+Contact the organizers if you need an invite.

 ### Keynotes

 #### Gabriella Pasi - Modeling users’ preferences and context: which information and how?
 <img src="img/gabriella.jpg" width="150" style="float:right" hspace="10" /> Gabriella Pasi is Professor at the Department of Informatics, Systems, and Communication of the University of Milano-Bicocca, where she leads the [Information and Knowledge Representation, Retrieval, and Reasoning (IKR3) research Lab](https://ikr3.disco.unimib.it/).
 Her main research interests include user modelling and personalization in systems for information access, and personal and contextual LLMs.
 Her research is supported by numerous grants; among her recent recognitions is the 2023 Outstanding Research Contributions Award of the Web Intelligence Consortium.